aled1027/new_alife/readme.md

 # alife
-This repository contains the codebase of the current alife group.
-It is intended to be well-organized and well documented so that future members of the group can run, edit, and contribute new code.
+This repository contains the codebase of the current alife group, organized as a python package.
+It is intended to be well-organized and well documented so that future members of the group can run, edit, and contribute new code, and so that others can reproduce our results.
+At the core of this codebase is a large, curated database, containing patent text and metadata (roughly 200GB).
+Where possible, we have attempted to abstract the code to be useful on arbitrary datasets, e.g. separating database access from algorithms.
+See ```/alife/traits/gpe.py``` for an example of this.

-## history
+### historical context
-It contains refactored versions of code written primarily by Drew Blount (data-processing pipeline, tf-idf, the ever-present 'parallelMap' and its variants), and also Andy Buchanan (e.g, the parser).
+The repository contains refactored versions of code written primarily by Drew Blount (data-processing pipeline, tf-idf, the ever-present 'parallelMap' and its variants), and also Andy Buchanan (the parser), and possibly others.